Softball: Second baseman

 The second baseman plays in between the first baseman and second base itself, usually closer to second base.
 If the ball is hit to the left side of the field, the second baseman covers second base.
-If the ball is hit to right-field or center field, they become the cut-off for the center fielder or the right fielder depending who the ball was hit to.
+If the ball is hit to right field or center field, they become the cut-off for the center fielder or the right fielder depending on who the ball was hit to.
 If the ball is hit to the first baseman, the second baseman then is responsible for covering first.
 If the ball is hit to the second baseman, they either throw the ball to second if there was already a player on first, or they throw to first if there was nobody on.
 If there is a runner on first and the person up to bat hits the ball to the shortstop or the third baseman, the second baseman is in charge of covering second to receive the throw from the shortstop or third baseman.
-Then, depending where the runner is between home and first, the second baseman makes the decision to throw the ball to first or to hold the ball.
+Then, depending on where the runner is between home and first, the second baseman makes the decision to throw the ball to first or to hold the ball.
 Also, in the case of a bunt, the second baseman must cover first as the first baseman runs to get the ball from the bunt, then it is often thrown back to first base.